reichherzerp/PropPy/README.md

 # Documentation
 For more detailed documentation of all parameters, return types, and behaviors of the above modules, please refer to the in-code documentation that is present in the header of each file, class and function in the software.
-In the following the most improtant modules are presented.
+In the following the most important modules are presented.

 #### Simulation module
 This module provides the Simulation class where all other modules are defined and set for the simulation, such as the source, the observer, and the propagator.